jhumelsine/jhumelsine.github.io/_posts/2024-02-29-composite-design-pattern-use-case.md

 This didn’t work so well for my family.
 My father and I were both picky eaters.
 Onions?
 Yuck!
 Pickles?
 Oof!
 Don’t get me started with the special sauce that McDonald’s won’t even identify.

-When we ate at McDonald's my father would order a plain cheeseburger.
-I’d order a cheeseburger with ketchup.
+When we ate at McDonald's my father would order a plain burger.
+I’d order a plain burger with ketchup.
 My mother would order something off the standard menu.
 Her order would be ready quickly, and then we waited as customer after customer would order and be served.
 Fast food was not necessarily fast for us.

 ## Hold the pickle, hold the lettuce …
 Then Burger King came to town.
 They had a different [jingle](https://www.youtube.com/watch?v=KJXzkUH72cY):